codefresh-io/docs.codefresh.io/_docs/getting-started/menu-navigation.md

 toc: true
 ---

-## Classic > New version navigation
+## Classic > New Codefresh experience navigation
-Get up to speed with navigation enhancements.
+Get up to speed with navigation enhancements and changes with the New Codefresh Experience.

 We added a new **Settings** icon to the toolbar to simplify account-level management for Codefresh administrators.
-The Settings icon is always available, so you have _single-click access_ whenever you need to account-level options and settings.
+With the Settings icon always available, you have _single-click access_ whenever you need to account-level options and settings.